stargate/stargate/DEV_GUIDE.md

 This will run integration tests for Cassandra 3.11 and 4.0.
 On a reasonably powerful laptop it takes about 40 minutes.

-Note: support for DSE is not turned on by default.
+Note: Support for DSE is not turned on by default.
 To build and test Stargate with the DSE 6.8 persistence module, run:

 ```shell